Support vector comparison machines: Related work

-Comparison is similar to classification with a reject option and ranking (Table~\ref{tab:related}).
-The defining features of the comparison problem that we study in this paper are that inputs are pairs $\mathbf x,\mathbf x'\in\RR^p$, and outputs $y\in\{-1,0,1\}$ include the $y=0$ equality pairs or ties.
+In ranking problems, each training example is a pair of inputs/features $\mathbf x,\mathbf x'\in\RR^p$, and a corresponding label/output $y_i\in\{-1,1\}$, which indicates which of the two inputs should be ranked higher (Table~\ref{tab:related}).
+In the comparison problem that we study in this paper, outputs $y\in\{-1,0,1\}$ include the $y=0$ equality pairs or ties, which indicate that the two inputs should be ranked equally.
 The statistics literature contains many probabilistic models for paired comparison experiments, some of which directly model ties \citep{davidson-ties}.
 Such models are concerned with accurately ranking a finite number of inputs $x\in\{1,\dots,t\}$, so are not directly applicable to the real-valued inputs $\mathbf x\in\RR^p$ we consider in this paper.
-Another related problem is classification with rejection, a version of binary classification with outputs $y\in\{-1,0,1\}$, where 0 signifies ``rejection'' or ``no guess'' \citep{reject-option}.

 The supervised learning to rank problem has been extensively studied in the machine learning literature \citep{object-ranking-methods, learning-to-rank}, and is similar to the supervised comparison problem we consider in this paper.
-A Bayesian model which can be applied to learning to rank is TrueSkill \citep{trueskill}, a generalization of the Elo chess rating system.
+There are several Bayesian models which can be applied to learning to rank, such as TrueSkill \citep{trueskill} and Glicko \citep{Glicko}, which are generalizations of the Elo chess rating system \citep{elo_score}.
 The SVMrank algorithm was proposed for learning to rank \citep{ranksvm}, and the large-margin learning formulation we propose in this article is similar.
-The difference is that we also consider the case where both items/documents are judged to be equally good ($y_i=0$).
+The difference is that we also consider the case where both inputs are judged to be equally good ($y_i=0$).
 A boosting algorithm for this ``ranking with ties'' problem was proposed by \citet{rank-with-ties}, who observed that modeling ties is more effective when there are more output values.